All Episodes

 Anyway, she's in Israel.

-One of the things that's been going on and will be going on, uh uh, I'm sure with her conversations there, uh, is this behind the scenes stuff, these discussions between Israel and the U.S. And in this circumstance, Israel probably will not unleash full war without uh U.S. support and concurrence.
+One of the things that's been going on and will be going on, I'm sure, with her conversations there is this behind-the-scenes stuff, these discussions between Israel and the U.S.

-Uh it's probably not acting independently here.
+It's probably not acting independently here.

-And uh guys, the same the the state the architects of this problem via diplomacy are now the ones all over television talking about, well, we uh only solve this uh diplomatically, a military force is not the answer here.
+And guys, the architects of this problem via diplomacy are now the ones all over television talking about, well, we can only solve this diplomatically.

-No, of course it's never the answer with pacifists.
+No, of course, it's never the answer with pacifists.

 This administration has the unique position of not talking to Syria, which was not the case in the past 30 years.

-If you remember every U.S. president, starting with Richard Nixon, ending with Bill Clinton, did actually visit Damascus.
+If you remember, every U.S. president, starting with Richard Nixon, ending with Bill Clinton, did actually visit Damascus.

 This is such disingenuous pap.

-This is nothing more than a side show.
+This is nothing more than a sideshow.

 Well, maybe it's a new day, Mustafa.